mjohndus/adminer/README.md

 Docker
 ------

-The official Docker image is available at [Docker Hub](https://hub.docker.com/r/peterknut/adminneo).
-Please follow the instructions on the Docker page to get started.
+The official Docker image is available on [Docker Hub](https://hub.docker.com/r/adminneoorg/adminneo).
+Follow the instructions on the Docker page to get started.

 Main project files